kartonfarkas/api_docs/source/suite/exports/export_status.rst

      - Comments
    * - status
      - string
-     - status of the export
+     - Status of the export
      - * **scheduled**: the export process has not been started yet
        * **in progress**: the export is being processed
        * **ready**: the CSV file is ready to be distributed